mikes222/mapsforge_flutter/mapsforge_flutter/README.md

 If you find some bug or make enhancements feel free to contribute via PullRequests.
 Also feel free to create bug reports in github.

+## Recent changes

+Use ``MarkerContext`` instead of ``MarkerCallback`` for markers.

+Avoid using mapViewPosition.getLeftUpper().
+Use mapViewPosition.getCenter() instead.
+In markers use ``markerContext.mapCenter``.
+This is because we do not redraw the map for every position-update but rather only if the position gets out of the boundary of the map. ``mapViewPosition.getCenter()`` returns the CURRENT center (=position) whereas ``markerContext.mapCenter`` returns the center of the map which may be different if the map moved since the last redraw.

 ## Documentation